cloudify-examples/example-use-cases/azure_case/bigip/README.md

 ### Prerequesites

 Before installation of VNFM-F5-Prov-Azure-vm.yaml, suitable resource group, networks and security group have to be created.
-Install those using networks.yaml blueprint:
+Go to *common* directory and install blueprint as described in readme file.

-``cfy install networks.yaml -b base``
+It should be installed only one time before start of provisioning services.

 ### BIG-IP provisioning

 Resources created in Prerequesites subsection are fetched using existing_networks.yaml blueprint and VNFM-F5-Prov-Azure-vm.yaml is using it.
 To provision BIG-IP:

-``cfy install VNFM-F5-Prov-Azure-vm.yaml -b VNFM-F5-Prov-Azure``
+``cfy install VNFM-F5-Prov-Azure-vm.yaml -b VNFM-F5-Prov-Azure-vm``

 ## Configuration